yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 #### 3.2.3 Set on-chain identity

-The NFT trading platform needs to obtain  `KeyringPair` on the chain to be able to send order transactions.
+The NFT exchange needs to obtain  `KeyringPair` on the chain to be able to send order transactions.
 It can be generated from the seed files of an account:

 ```typescript
 /* eslint-disable node/no-extraneous-import */